 You can help

-People living in a setting that see deer on a regular basis can help by picking up and removing items on their property that can hamper their movement or injure deer and other wildlife.
+People living where deer are common can help by picking up and removing items on their property that can hamper their movement or injure deer and other wildlife.
+A little help can go a long to prevent situations like these from occurring.